oleeskild/notathage/src/site/notes/Prosjekter/01 Digital Garden Plugin/nested test.md

 		- Nested  nested bullet 3

-> this is a quote
-> this is a new line for the quote

 [[Prosjekter/01 Digital Garden Plugin/Set up your own digital garden|Set it up]] [[Prosjekter/01 Digital Garden Plugin/Set up your own digital garden|Set up your own digital garden]]